sseletskyy/emails-input/README.md

   console.log(emailArray.join(', '));
 };
 const cancelCallback = instance.onEmailsChange(callbackFn);
-// when: user added a new email block manually; email list contains a single value 'new@email'
+// when: user adds a new email block manually; email list contains a single value 'new@email'
 // then: instance calls callback function automatically
 // like that callbackFn(['new@email'])
-// as the result a string 'new@email' is shown in browser console
+// as the result a string 'new@email' is shown in the browser console

 // given: stop receiving updates cancelCallback();
-// when: user added a new email block; email list contains two values ['new@email','second']
+// when: user adds a new email block; email list contains two values ['new@email','second']
 // then: callbackFn is not called any more;
 ```